martianrock/docker-nginx-app-frontend/README.md

 # docker-nginx-app-frontend
-Docker image of NGINX with various plugins compiled as dynamic modules
+Docker image of NGINX with various dynamic modules usable for SSO and/or reverse proxy frontend application